-During the summer I try to host several parties and attend even more of them.
-Much to my husband’s dismay I’m a social bug and don’t truly need a reason to have a party other than the day ends in “y”.
+During the summer, I try to host several parties and attend even more of them.
+Much to my husband’s dismay, I’m a social bug and don’t truly need a reason to have a party other than the day ends in “y.”
 The hardest part about throwing and attending parties for me?
 Planning a menu or what I’m going to take.
-While I admit I love to wow people I don’t truly want to spend hours working on a side dish but I do want to always bring something different.
+While I admit I love to wow people, I don’t truly want to spend hours working on a side dish, but I do want to always bring something different.
 My newest potluck dish?
-This Toasted Corn Salad with Bacon that can be made in advance and is jam packed with several layers of flavors!
+This Toasted Corn Salad with Bacon can be made in advance and is jam-packed with several layers of flavors!

-At potlucks/bbqs I’m drawn to the dishes that smell good (of course) and the dishes with the most color.
-This toasted corn salad sure fits that bill with all that yellow, red and green popping out at you.
-It’s a huge pile of colors that guests are sure to be drawn to.
-Plus around here it’s a pretty unique dish to be found with all of us potato farmers trying to use the things up that we all have on hand.
-Using frozen corn makes this dish a cinch to put together and the addition of a jalapeno adds a little bit of kick.
+At potlucks/BBQs, I’m drawn to the dishes that smell good (of course) and the dishes with the most color.
+This toasted corn salad sure fits that bill with all that yellow, red, and green popping out at you.
+It’s a massive pile of colors that guests are sure to be drawn to.
+Plus, around here, it’s a pretty unique dish to be found with all of us potato farmers trying to use the things up that we all have on hand.
+Using frozen corn makes this dish a cinch to put together, and the addition of a jalapeno adds a little bit of kick.

 Toasted Corn Salad With Bacon

 - 1 Lb.
 Bacon, cooked crispy and crumbled

 - 1 Red Bell Pepper, diced

 - 1 teas.
 Chili Powder

 - ½ teas.
 Salt